GIS People GIS People

 What is predictive analytics?

-Predictive analytics is a specialised branch in geospatial field that leverages data, statistical algorithms, and machine learning models to identify patterns and trends, and forecast future events or behaviors.
+Predictive analytics is a specialised branch in the geospatial field that leverages data, statistical algorithms, and machine learning models to identify patterns and trends, and forecast future events or behaviors.
 This involves using geospatial data to make predictions about future outcomes, such as customer behavior, market trends, or environmental factors.

 Predictive analytics can be applied to a wide range of scenarios, from predicting customer preferences and buying habits to forecasting weather patterns or environmental conditions.
 By analyzing geospatial data, organizations can gain insights into patterns and trends that may not be visible through other means.